saifalfalah/react-handbook/content/react-installation/index.md

 ---
-title: "How to install React"
+title: 'How to install React'
-date: 2018-12-19T07:00:00+02:00
-description: "How to install React on your development computer"
+description: 'How to install React on your development computer'
-tags: react
 ---

 How do you install React?